zhi6w/terms/Terms/Terms/Regular(en).md

 ### Change of Terms of Service

 From time to time, Zhi Zhou may modify existing terms or update these terms with additional terms that apply to the Service.
 For example, Zhi Zhou may modify existing terms to reflect any mandatory changes to the law.
-You should check the terms regularly to keep informed.
+You should check the terms regular to keep informed.
 we will also post notice of modification to these Terms on this page or via the email address you registered with us.
 Note, changes will not apply retroactively and will become effective 30 days after they are posted on our website.
 Changes addressing new functions for the Service or changes made for legal reasons may be effective immediately.
 You should discontinue your use of our Service if you do not agree with updated Terms.